at Yoga Heights, (3506 Georgia Avenue, NW, Columbia Heights, Washington DC, 20010)

-These teachings and gatherings are offered free of charge.
-If you would like to make a donation (offer dana) to support my teaching and programming of diverse dharma events within IMCW, and to and to pay the rental fee to Yoga Heights, you may do so after the meeting.
+These teachings and gatherings are offered freely.
+If you would like to make a donation (offer dana) to support my teaching and programming of diverse dharma events within IMCW, and to offer Unity Woods a donation for their generosity in lending us their space to practice, you may do so after the meeting.
 Any amount you are able to offer is greatly appreciated.

 Please arrive by 3:45 p.m. so that we can begin promptly at 4:00 p.m.
 If you can volunteer to set up, please let me know and arrive by 3:30 p.m.

 PLEASE RSVP so we know how many chairs to set up.
 Thanks!

 If you're wanting to come to the LGBTQ or People of Color Sangha gatherings, and street parking near Unity Woods has got you down, you can pay $8 to park in the garage underneath the building.
 It can be accessed via the alley off of Woodley Road.
 Here's a link for more info and directions.

 Learn more about the POC group.